Acyclic reorientation lattices and their lattice quotients: Characterization of acyclic reorientation lattices

 With \cref{prop:biclosed} at hand, we are now ready to show a refined version of the non-trivial direction of \cref{thm:characterizationLattice}.
 For the weak order on permutations, it is well-known that, for any permutations~$\pi_1, \dots, \pi_k$ of~$[n]$, the inversion set of $\pi_1 \join \dots \join \pi_k$ (resp.~of $\pi_1 \meet \dots \meet \pi_k$) is the transitive closure (resp.~the complement of the transitive closure) of the inversion sets (resp.~of the complements of the inversion sets) of~$\pi_1, \dots, \pi_k$.
 This generalizes for vertebrate directed acyclic graphs as follows.

-\begin{theorem} If $D$ is vertebrate, then the acyclic reorientation poset is a lattice, where the join (resp.~meet) of some acyclic reorientations~$E_1, \dots, E_k$ of~$D$ is obtained by reversing all arcs of~$A$ that belong (resp.~do not belong) to the transitive closure of the arcs reversed (resp.~not reversed) in at least one of the reorientations~$E_1, \dots, E_k$. \end{theorem}
+\begin{theorem} If $D$ is vertebrate, then the acyclic reorientation poset is a lattice, where the join (resp.~meet) of a set of acyclic reorientations~$E_1, \dots, E_k$ of~$D$ is obtained by reversing all arcs of~$A$ that belong (resp.~do not belong) to the transitive closure of the arcs reversed (resp.~not reversed) in at least one of the reorientations~$E_1, \dots, E_k$. \end{theorem}

 \begin{proof} Note that it suffices to prove the statement for the join since the acyclic reorientation poset is self-dual under reversing all arcs.

 Let~$B$ denote the transitive closure of the arcs reversed in at least one of the reorientations~$E_1, \dots, E_k$.
 It is clearly closed, let us show that it is as well coclosed.
 Assume by means of contradiction that $A$ contains an arc~$a'$ which is in the transitive closure of~$A \ssm B$ and in~$B$.
 By definition, the endpoints~$u$ and~$v$ of~$a'$ are therefore connected by \begin{itemize} \item a directed path~$\pi = a_1, \dots, a_\ell$ of arcs in~$A \ssm B$, and \item a directed path~$\pi' = a'_1, \dots, a'_{\ell'}$ of arcs reversed in at least one of the reorientations~$E_1, \dots, E_k$. \end{itemize} Note that we have both~$\ell > 1$ since~$B$ is closed, and~$\ell' > 1$ since all~$E_1, \dots, E_k$ are acyclic.
 Moreover, we can assume without loss of generality that~$\ell+\ell'$ is minimal among all pairs of such paths sharing their endpoints.
 This minimality assumption implies that \begin{itemize} \item these two paths do not share inner vertices, and \item there is no arc from an inner vertex of one path to an inner vertex of the other path. \end{itemize} It follows that all arcs of~$\pi$ and~$\pi'$ belong to the transitive reduction of the restriction of~$D$ to the union of the vertex sets of~$\pi$ and~$\pi'$.
 This contradicts our assumption on~$D$.